axodotdev/cargo-dist/book/src/reference/config.md

 Allows you to specify whether cargo-dist should auto-include README, (UN)LICENSE, and CHANGELOG/RELEASES files in [archives][].
 Defaults to true.

+### build-global-artifacts-jobs

+> since 0.7.0

+Example: `build-global-artifacts-jobs = ["./my-job"]`

+This setting determines which custom jobs to run during the "build global artifacts" phase, during which installers are built.

+### build-local-artifacts-jobs

+> since 0.7.0

+Example: `build-local-artifacts-jobs = ["./my-job"]`

+This setting determines which custom jobs to run during the "build local artifacts" phase, during which binaries are built.

 ### cargo-dist-version

 > since 0.0.3